Randy Melvin

-Randy Melvin (born April 3, 1959) is the defensive line coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Randy Melvin (born April 3, 1959) is an American gridiron football coach who is the defensive line coach for the BC Lions of the Canadian Football League (CFL).

 Playing career

 High school

 Melvin attended Aurora West High School in Aurora, Illinois and was inducted into their Hall of Fame in 1994.

 College

 Melvin attended Eastern Illinois University, where he played football as a defensive lineman from 1978 to 1981.
 He earned his Master's degree from the school in 1993 and was inducted into their Hall of Fame in 1995.

 Coaching career

 High school

 Melvin began his coaching career at Urbana High School an assistant coach in 1982.
 He then returned to his alma mater Aurora West High School as an assistant coach from 1983 to 1984 before being named their head coach for 1985, a position he held through 1987.

 Melvin returned to the high school level for the 2017 season as an assistant coach for Clearwater High School.